Sogeman/Media-Library_MEAN-Stack/README.md

 You can: Create, update, delete, filter by format and search for name

-maybe in the future: authentication
+maybe in the future: authentication, need to learn how first